Hypothyroidism in the newborn may occur if there is a structural problem with the thyroid gland.

 Doctors do magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) of the brain and pituitary gland in children who have central hypothyroidism to rule out problems in the brain.

-Even when treated promptly, severe congenital hypothyroidism may still cause subtle developmental problems and hearing loss Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more .
+Even when treated promptly, severe congenital hypothyroidism may still cause subtle developmental problems and hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more .
 Hearing loss may be so mild that it is not detected during the routine newborn screening but it may still interfere with language learning.
 To detect subtle hearing loss, infants are tested again when they are older.

 Treatment of Hypothyroidism in the Newborn